kunsh18/Volatility-Curve-Prediction/README.md

           -{call/put}_iv_{K}: Several of these entries are masked with Nan values.
 These are to be predicted.
 # Steps:
     1. Data sourcing
-    2. Data cleaning by handling missing values, feature scaling using the standard scaling technique,  and Dimensionality reduction using Principal
+    2. Data cleaning by handling missing values, feature scaling using the standard scaling technique,  and Dimensionality reduction using Principal Component             Analysis
     3. Model Selection, Training, and Implementation.
-# Evalution Score
+# Evaluation Score
     -Public score: 891208.974410783
     -Private score: 964779.228866389